iamindrayudh/nlp-exp-2/README.md

 ## 📊 Results

 The baseline models (trained only on limited single-speaker data) show extremely high **Word Error Rates (WER)**, indicating overfitting.
-The Bengali baseline WER is higher since the ASR model had no prior exposure to Bengali.
+The Bengali baseline WER is higher since the ASR model had less exposure to Bengali.

 After augmentation, the WER drops dramatically — confirming the effectiveness of the proposed pipeline.